Wi-Fi vs RF Temperature Monitoring Systems – Pros and Cons

 Not designed for battery-powered products

-Wi-Fi is not designed for battery-powered products where expectations of a battery life is in excess of a year.
+The Wi-Fi or wireless temperature monitoring system is not designed for battery-powered products where expectations of a battery life is in excess of a year.
 For example, a mobile phone has Wi-Fi, but only lasts a couple of days.
-That is why most Wi-Fi-based loggers suggest connecting them to the mains power supply and only update “live” temperature every 4 hours or more.
+That is why most Wi-Fi-based loggers suggest connecting them to the mains power supply and only updating “live” temperature every 4 hours or more.

 Dependable real-time continuous monitoring

-RF systems use multiple sensors to monitor a wide range of environmental parameters.
-The ultra-responsive wireless loggers make continuous sensor measurements at 15-seconds intervals providing absolute reliability.
+An RF wireless temperature monitoring system uses multiple sensors to monitor a wide range of environmental parameters.
+The ultra-responsive wireless loggers make continuous sensor measurements at 15-second intervals providing absolute reliability.

 Secure

-RF systems are resilient against data loss.
+An RF wireless temperature monitoring system is resilient against data loss.
 The loggers retain sensor measurements with a 7-day memory.
 Data can be stored indefinitely on a secure site server not on a shared cloud service.

 Compliant

-RF systems are fully compliant with regulations and industry best practice.
+An RF wireless temperature monitoring system is fully compliant with regulations and industry best practices.

-With Contronics’ RF temperature monitoring systems, issues with encryption do not occur, as an independent radio frequency is used.
+With Contronics’ RF wireless temperature monitoring system, issues with encryption do not occur, as an independent radio frequency is used.

 Affordable